Cloud Service >> Knowledgebase >> How To >> How to Clear and Debug DNS Cache in chrome.//net-internals

 sudo systemctl restart systemd-resolved

-If you are running cloud-based applications or managing a hosting server, restarting the DNS service ensures that new DNS records are fetched immediately.
+If you are running cloud-based applications hosting or managing a hosting server, restarting the DNS service ensures that new DNS records are fetched immediately.

 Best Practices for Managing DNS Cache in Cloud Environments